-- a) Other Income includes administration charges for the creation of agreements and issuing of permits. - b) The 2020 Other Income figure includes exceptional payments following renegotiation with the Heath Café and - c) Rental Income differs year to year because of the timing of payments and the accounts being prepared on a receipts and payments basis.
+- a) Other Income includes administration charges for the creation of agreements and issuing of permits. - b) The 2020 Other Income figure includes exceptional payments following renegotiation with the Heath Café and retrospective payments associated with the new arrangements. - c) Restricted income in 2021 related to i) The Bike Rack Project £1596 (completed) and ii) The Therfield Road Bollards Project £286.88 spent of £700 (not yet complete). - d) Rental Income differs year to year because of the timing of payments and the accounts being prepared on a receipts and payments basis.
 The trustees seek to be open about who pays us what.

-The 2020 recurring rental arrangements with their annualised values (excluding VAT) are:
+The 2021 recurring rental arrangements with their annualised values (excluding VAT) are: